sparkflows/sparkflows-docs/docs/installation/configuration/https-self-signed-certificate.rst

    :alt: certificate
    :width: 60%

-- Once the above process is completed, close the ``Browser`` and start again and try to login with above ``URL``.
+- Once the above process is completed, close the ``browser`` and start again and try to login with above ``URL``.
 It should work without any warnings.

 .. figure:: ../../_assets/configuration/sparkflow_loginpage.png
    :alt: certificate